Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 - No need to install an agent on the client

-- The youngest of the three
+- The least experienced of the three

-The difference is as above, but Ansible
+The differences are as described above, but Ansible

 Features of Ansible

-Other features include the following.
+Other features include the following:

 -